jelonmusk/my_site_new/README.md

 - If you encounter errors, check for missing dependencies or PHP extensions in WAMP.
 - If there’s a README or INSTALL file in the repo, follow any extra steps mentioned.

-Would you like a specific walkthrough for setting up the database or configuring the PHP files?
-If you share the project structure or config file, I can give detailed help!